equinor/radix-public-site/public-site/docs/src/guides/build-and-deploy/index.md

     - Radix detects that directories `/foo` and `/bar` have changed, matching the path to the Dockerfiles for both components.
     - New images, `foo:tag4` and `bar:tag4`, are built for the components.
     - The new deployment is configured to run image `foo:tag4` for the `foo` component, and `bar:tag4` for the `bar` component.
-1. The `radixconfig.yaml` is updated
+1. The `radixconfig.yaml` is updated.
     - A new `build-deploy` pipeline is triggered.
     - Radix detects that the `/` (root) directory has changed.
 This directory does not match the path to the Dockerfiles for any components, but Radix detects that `radixconfig.yaml` is modified.
     - New images, `foo:tag5` and `bar:tag5`, are built for the components.